stolksdorf/wine-n-code/lessons/00 - what is programming.md

 ]
 ```

 Map is useful when the result you want is always the same size as the starting list.
-So it's great if given a list of student information you just want everyone's first name, but it wouldn't be useful for getting your favourite songs from a list.
+So it's great if given a list of student information you just want everyone's email, but it wouldn't be useful for getting your favourite songs from a list.

 ```js
 var listOfStudents = [